Course Description & Logistics

 Notes for the exams: You are welcome to bring a 1-sided 1

-(letter sized) page of handwritten or typed notes to the midterm.
+(letter sized) page of handwritten notes to the midterm.
 For the quiz you

 Assignments: See Assignments page